shady0503/Model-Driven-Engineering/readme.md

 **Status: ✅ MOSTLY COMPLETED (~85%)**

-**ARCHITECTURAL DECISION**: Instead of implementing a manual YAML parser using SnakeYAML as originally planned, this project leverages **Flexmi** - a flexible metamodel-driven parser from Eclipse Epsilon that automatically handles YAML-to-Ecore model transformation.
+**ARCHITECTURAL DECISION**: This project leverages **Flexmi** - a flexible metamodel-driven parser from Eclipse Epsilon that automatically handles YAML-to-Ecore model transformation.

 **MDE Advantages of Flexmi Approach:**
 1. **Metamodel-Driven Parsing**: Flexmi reads our Ecore metamodel and automatically understands how to parse YAML into model instances - a true *conformsTo* relationship